 - Two coats of oil-varnish finish will be applied.
 Screws will be waxed.

 One change we made was to replace the square dogs with 3/4″ round dogs.
 The square dogs are somewhat delicate and subject to compression failure on the front faces.
 The larger dogs are more robust and the round holes will add the versatility of various woodworking accessories in the market.
 These dogs are made of hickory, and have flat clamping faces that are slightly angled to give good grip at the top.
 They feature a ball detent to hold them in place at any setting desired.
-While the video below states them being made by a third party vendor, they are now made in house.
+While the video above states them being made by a third party vendor, they are now made in house.